-When your body is habitually positioned in a certain posture, often for hours on end, this posture becomes standard and the musculature and connective tissues will adapt to this shape.
+When your body is habitually positioned in a certain posture, often for hours on end, this posture becomes standard.
+Your musculature and connective tissues will adapt to this shape.
 So when you sit for long periods of time, your psoas will shorten to adjust.
 An important point, given the fact that recent studies show that people sit on average for 12 hours a day.

 Tightness in the body stems largely from tightness in the myofascia, the connective tissue which runs through the muscles.
 When your muscles feel tight, it is not actually your muscles that become ‘stiff’.
 Instead it’s the connective tissue in the muscle that stiffens up.
 However, when the psoas responds to stress, it is the muscle itself that gets tight.
 Depending on how you stretch your psoas, you can relieve the tension or make it worse.

 You may be surprised to know that you can feel your psoas with your fingers.
 You can try this out in the following class – Psoas, sacrum and core.
 [If you want to go straight to the demonstration, skip to minute 16:27 of the class].
 Bear in mind, that the psoas feels very different to any other muscle in your body.
 Although it is an incredibly strong muscle, it can feel delicate and vulnerable, and may have a strong physical response to touch.

 It requires some exploration and practice, but you might be able to feel the psoas from the inside too.
 Simply lying on your mat and bringing your attention to the psoas will eventually bring awareness in a sensory way.
 Developing your awareness of when the psoas releases and tightens will make it easier to feel it off the yoga mat too.
 This is especially true in stress-inducing situations where it will tighten.
 At the other end of the scale, you may also feel the psoas releasing when you are relaxed.